jeremiaszmazur/minecraft-threejs/README.md

-# minecraft-threejs-clone
+# minecraft-threejs

-This is a simple Minecraft clone written with 🍦 Vanilla JavaScript + Three.js.
+This is a clone of simple Minecraft clone written with 🍦 Vanilla JavaScript + Three.js.

+This clone have a texture loader from original resourcepack.

 ![Screenshot 2023-09-29 at 12 14 34 AM](https://github.com/dgreenheck/minecraft-threejs-clone/assets/3814912/c39c6b2a-f6e4-4f43-824c-d0e727539170)